elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 end
 ```

-The first function is `start_link/1`, which starts a new GenServer passing three arguments:
+The first function is `start_link/0`, which starts a new GenServer passing three arguments:

 1. The module where the server callbacks are implemented, in this case `__MODULE__`, meaning the current module

 2. The initialization arguments, in this case the atom `:ok`

-3. A list of options which can, for example, hold the name of the server
+3. A list of options which can, for example, hold the name of the server.
+For now, we pass an empty list

 There are two types of requests you can send to a GenServer: calls and casts.
 Calls are synchronous and the server **must** send a response back to such requests.
 Casts are asynchronous and the server won't send a response back.